-The Transtheoretical model is a behavior change model, strongly associated with health related changes, which contains 10 processes and six stages.Summary by The World of Work Project
+The Transtheoretical model of behavior change is a behavior change model strongly associated with health related changes.
+It contains 10 processes and six stages.Summary by The World of Work Project

 The Transtheoretical Model

 The Transtheoretical model is a popular model used to describe behavior change and to support change through therapy.

 The model includes six stages of change as well as 10 different processes of change and is often associated with health related change.

 The Six Stages of Change